slimphp/Slim-Website/docs/features/caching.md

 Slim 3 uses the optional standalone [slimphp/Slim-HttpCache](https://github.com/slimphp/Slim-HttpCache) PHP component for HTTP caching.
 You can use this component to create and return responses that contain `Cache`, `Expires`, `ETag`, and `Last-Modified` headers that control when and how long application output is retained by client-side caches.
+You may have to set your php.ini setting "session.cache_limiter" to an empty string in order to get this working without interferences.

 ## Installation